Search

 Stapling Insulation: The Expert’s Advice on Technique & Tools

 Stapling insulation is the best way to ensure your underfloor insulation withstands the test of time.
-Other bulk insulation like fibreglass (such as Earthwool, Pink Batts or Gold Batts) are made from loose glass fibres that are glued together which cannot be secured with staples.
-Our polyester insulation is strong, featuring its combination of heat-bonded fibres that make it the perfect underfloor insulation.
+While other bulk insulations like fibreglass has loose fibres that won’t hold a staple, our polyester insulation’s strong, heat-bonded fibres are perfect.

-Stapling secures the insulation forever, holding it firmly against the floorboards so it can do what it does best.
-Stapling also holds the insulation in place to prevent rodents from nesting under your floor.
+Stapling secures the insulation forever, pushing it firmly against the floorboards so it can do what it does best.
+Stapling also holds the insulation in place to prevent rodents from nesting between the floorboards and the insulation.

 We only recommend stapling insulation because we want you to get the best value for your time and money.
 You don’t want the sad and saggy plastic strapping disaster in this picture to happen to you!